karafka/waterdrop/README.md

 WaterDrop `2.0` does **not** work with Karafka `1.*` and aims to either work as a standalone producer outside of Karafka `1.*` ecosystem or as a part of not yet released Karafka `2.0.*`.

-Please refer to [this](https://github.com/karafka/waterdrop/tree/1.4) branch and it's documentation for details about WaterDrop `1.*` usage.
+Please refer to [this](https://github.com/karafka/waterdrop/tree/1.4) branch and its documentation for details about WaterDrop `1.*` usage.

 [![Build Status](https://github.com/karafka/waterdrop/workflows/ci/badge.svg)](https://github.com/karafka/waterdrop/actions?query=workflow%3Aci)
 [![Gem Version](https://badge.fury.io/rb/waterdrop.svg)](http://badge.fury.io/rb/waterdrop)